rawatsaheb5/backend-task-management-app/README.md

   - Fetch all orders for a logged-in user.

 - **User Authentication:**
+  - Register and login functionality for users.
-  - User authentication is assumed to be handled using JWT tokens (middleware required).
+  - User authentication is handled using JWT tokens (middleware required).

 ---